Sourcing The Operator's Edge 4 min read April 27, 2026

 The Decision Scenario: Wait for Your Broker or File Direct

-Most brands will delegate CAPE portal filings to their customs broker and forget about it.
+Most brands will delegate CAPE portal filings to their customs broker and move on.
 That is the wrong decision.
-Brokers are processing hundreds of clients simultaneously, and your refund claim sits in a queue ranked by their fee incentive, not your urgency.
-The right decision is to assign an internal owner — your VP of Supply Chain, your Director of Trade Compliance, or even your CFO — to register directly on the CAPE portal, audit your tariff payment history from the relevant collection period, and file a prioritized claim.
-You maintain control of the timeline.
-You gain visibility into the exact refund amount.
-And critically, you start planning the reallocation of those funds now rather than being surprised by a deposit eight months from now with no deployment strategy.
-Nike is already restructuring its entire supply chain under its 'Win Now' initiative to become less complex and more responsive.
-Your refund recovery strategy deserves the same operational intentionality.
+Brokers are processing hundreds of clients in parallel.
+Your claim sits in a queue ranked by their fee incentive, not your urgency.
+The correct posture is to assign an internal owner.
+A VP of Supply Chain.
+A Director of Trade Compliance.
+The CFO, in some structures.
+That owner registers directly on the portal, audits your tariff payment history across the relevant collection period, and files a prioritized claim.
+You hold the timeline.
+You see the exact refund amount as it crystallizes.
+You start planning the redeployment of capital now, rather than receiving a deposit eight months from now with no thesis attached.
+Nike is restructuring its entire supply chain under its Win Now initiative to become less complex and more responsive.
+Your refund recovery deserves the same operational intent.

 The Reasoning: Compound Two Tailwinds Into One Sourcing Reset